Open Events and FAQs

 Senior School (Age 11+)

-The Head Mistress, Mrs Hanbury, regularly welcomes families to visit the Senior School throughout the Autumn and Summer terms.
-These visits offer an opportunity to hear from her, have a tour of the school with current pupils and meet senior members of staff over refreshments.
+We regularly welcomes families to visit the Senior School throughout the Summer and Autumn terms.
+These visits offer an opportunity to hear from Mrs Cole, the Head Mistress, have a tour of the school with current pupils and meet senior members of staff over refreshments.
+The events start at 10:30am and finish at approximately 12.15pm.

-Our next Senior School Open Events will take place on the following dates:
+Our next events will be held on the following dates:

 Sixth form